Solve/Next

 Gallery and collector conversations

-Certainty Map interviews with gallerists, collectors and buyers—separating what the arts market knows from what it assumes about value, audience, and where demand is actually moving.
+Certainty Map interviews with gallerists, collectors, and buyers—separating what the arts market knows from what it assumes about value, audience, and where demand is actually moving.
 The same interview structure, applied to your own market the following week.

 Street and venue consumer interviews

-Be Bold applied to the competitive frame—a structured session with the platforms and creators winning the attention the arts are losing, used to reframe what the real competition actually is.
+A structured session with the platforms and creators winning the attention the arts are losing, used to reframe what the real competition actually is.
 The same reframe changes how you define who you are competing with in your own market.

 Stakeholder panel